Configuration

 brew install wkhtmltopdf

-- Get a Census API key from api.census.gov/data/key_signup.html
+- Get a US Census API key from api.census.gov/data/key_signup.html

-- Add your Census API key to the
+- Add your US Census API key to the

 - Visit api.census.gov/data/key_signup.html